 School Resource Officer Unit

 The Community Services Section currently has ten certified police officers that serve as School Resource Officers (SROs) for the Chandler, Kyrene, and Mesa Public School Districts.
-These officers are assigned to Chandler secondary schools for the entire school year.
+These officers are assigned to our High Schools and Junior/Middle Schools for the entire school year.
 The schools served by these officers include:

-Six of the SRO positions are grant-funded through the Arizona Department of Education.
+Six of the SRO positions are grant-funded through the Arizona Department of Education School Safety Program.
 These grant funds are applied for and administered by the school districts.
-Three positions are in the Chandler Unified School District, two in Kyrene Unified District, and one in Mesa Unified District.
+Three positions are in the Chandler Unified School District, two in Kyrene School District, and one in Mesa Public Schools.

 Our SRO’s are trained by the Arizona Department of Education in a partnership with Law for Kids, which is the State of Arizona’s School Safety Program that allows each SRO to instruct L.R.E. classes.
 All Chandler SROs are members of the Arizona School Resource Officers Association (ASROA) and the National School Resource Officers Association (NASRO), both of which provide training and networking among other SROs from across the state and nation.
 The Chandler Police Department’s SRO program has been recognized as a “Model School Resource Officer Agency” by the National Association of School Resource Officers.

 The SRO utilizes both proactive and reactive community policing methods in dealing with educational institutions.
 Several of Chandler’s SROs participate in extra-curricular activities at their schools such as clubs and coaching athletic teams.
 This enables the SRO to foster positive relationships with both students, parents and staff in order to change the way the public looks at the law enforcement community.

 YOUTH PROGRAMS THE SRO’s PROVIDE: (Youth Academy & Wilderness Youth Experience)